 In this episode, Emily and her guest, Sam Hogan, explain how house hacking can benefit graduate students and early-career PhDs.
 House hacking is when you purchase a property, live in it, and rent out part of it.
 While not possible in every housing market, house hacking is within reach for many graduate students and certainly postdocs and PhD with Real Jobs.
 In the first part of the episode, Emily teaches some of the most salient concepts from The House Hacking Strategy by Craig Curelop.
 She also presents some real numbers from potential house hacks in college towns.
-In the second part of the episode, Emily interviews Sam Hogan, a senior loan officer at Prime Lending who specializes in writing mortgages for graduate students and PhDs, especially those with fellowship income.
+In the second part of the episode, Emily interviews Sam Hogan, a senior loan officer at Prime Lending (Note: Sam now works at Movement Mortgage) who specializes in writing mortgages for graduate students and PhDs, especially those with fellowship income.
 Sam gives additional details about how an early-career PhD can qualify for a mortgage for a house hack.

 This post contains affiliate links.
 Thank you for supporting Personal Finance for PhDs!

 - The House Hacking Strategy by Craig Curelop (affiliate link—thanks for using!)

 - PF for PhDs Podcast Hub (Giveaway Instructions)

 - This Grad Student Defrayed His Housing Costs By Renting Rooms to His Peers (Money Story with Dr. Matt Hotze)

 - Purchasing a Home as a Graduate Student with Fellowship Income (Money Story with Jonathan Sun)